 Power we don’t need at a price we can’t afford

-Demand for power has been falling since 2008.
+There is no need for Site C power: demand for power has been falling since 2008.
 BC Hydro’s own figures anticipate falling demand from industrial users.
 BC Hydro is paying independent power producers not to produce electricity due to oversupply.

 Site C would destroy land we need to grow food